jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 Once the team approves the strategy, the Systems dept shall complete the OA.

 This document will be used by all departments not just engineering.
-For example: operations would need it as a starting point to know what to pack and how to set up the cart.
+For example: operations would need it as a starting point to know what to bring to competitions and how to set up the cart.
 With that in mind, the Systems Engineering dept shall consider everything the team will need to do at a competition, not just what happens during in matches.

 ### Match Plans